praveenramc/rspamd-proposal/README.md

 #### Experience

 I have completed an online course in Machine Learning by Andrew Ng in Coursera.
-I have worked through the course materials which covered various programming tasks that involved Neural Networks, Spam classification, etc. Apart from the coursework, I have built a Recommendation system using Netflix dataset, used unsupervised learning to detect Twitter troll farms.
-The source code for these could be found [here](https://github.com/cpragadeesh/Recommendation-System) and [here](https://github.com/cpragadeesh/troll-farm-detection).
+I have worked through the course materials which covered various programming tasks that involved Neural Networks, Spam classification, etc. Apart from the coursework, I have built a Recommendation system using Netflix dataset.
+[Source](https://github.com/cpragadeesh/Recommendation-System).
+Used unsupervised learning to detect Twitter troll farms.
+[Source](https://github.com/cpragadeesh/troll-farm-detection).

 Apart from these, I have built several projects.
-I built a Web platform for debugging contests using Django([source](https://github.com/cpragadeesh/coldcoffee)), built a command line interface for automating testing for online algorithmic contests conducted in [codeforces](http://www.codeforces.com) using Python([source](https://github.com/cpragadeesh/codeforces-cli)).
+I built a Web platform for debugging contests using Django.
+[Source](https://github.com/cpragadeesh/coldcoffee), Built a command line interface for automating testing for online algorithmic contests conducted in codeforces.com using Python.
+[Source](https://github.com/cpragadeesh/codeforces-cli).

 I learnt C in my highschool.
 For introductory course project, I developed a project that imitated an interpreter.
-It was capable of performing basic commands ([source](https://github.com/cpragadeesh/nice)).
-I believe that I have sufficient knowledge of C to complete this project.
+It was capable of performing basic commands.
+[Source](https://github.com/cpragadeesh/nice).

 I learnt Lua for modifying a MOD for a game called [MTA SA](https://www.mtasa.com) in my highschool.
 Although I have been a little out of touch, I could pick up Lua very easily since I have used other scripting languages like JS, Python, etc.

+I believe that I have sufficient knowledge of C to complete this project.
 I am confident that I could pick up whatever skills this project requires and complete it.

 #### Contributions